10 Things to Keep in Mind When Shopping for a Discount Furnace

 Where Do Discount Furnaces Come From?

 Units at Surplus City come directly from HVAC manufacturers and distributors.
-We will inspect all equipment and only purchase new, never used items.
+We will inspect all equipment and only purchase new, unused items.

 What’s the Difference Between Discount, Used, and Refurbished?